tmtron/enum-mapper/README.md

 ExtremeSeasons.getEnumOrDefault("Fruehling", FALL));    // returns the enum-constant FALL ExtremeSeasons.getEnumOrRaise("Fruehling");             // throws an IllegalArgumentException
 ```
+When you do a reverse mapping the mapped values should of course be unique.

 ### Alternatives
 This section mentions some alternative approaches that you can use instead of this annotation processor.